Edgeville-OSRS/plugin-hub/README.md

 ![](https://runelite.net/img/logo.png)
 # plugin-hub [![Discord](https://img.shields.io/discord/301497432909414422.svg)](https://discord.gg/mePCs8U)

+This version of plugin-hub is modified to output the built jars in the github actions task as artifacts instead of uploading them to repo.runelite.net with WEBDAV.
+This allows you to more easily build all plugins from src for older plugin versions that are no longer hosted on repo.runelite.net.

 This repository contains markers for [RuneLite](https://github.com/runelite/runelite) plugins that are not supported by the RuneLite Developers.
 The plugins are provided "as is"; we make no guarantees about any plugin in this repo.